SparkCalcSparkCalc

 Santa Delivery Speed Calculator

-Just how fast would Santa have to travel to visit every household on Christmas Eve?
-This calculator reveals the mind-boggling physics of gift delivery at scale.
-Enter the number of households, time window, and average distance between stops to discover Santa's required speed in km/h, mph, and Mach numbers.
-Warning: the results may challenge your understanding of physics (and sleigh aerodynamics).
+How fast would Santa have to travel to visit every household on Christmas Eve?
+Enter the number of households, delivery window, and average distance between stops.
+The calculator gives the required speed in km/h, mph, and Mach numbers.

 hours